riot-ci/RIOT/tests/driver_sx127x/README.md

 [ST P-NUCLEO-LRWAN1 LoRa kit](http://www.st.com/en/evaluation-tools/p-nucleo-lrwan1.html).

-If you have other hardware (boards, Semtech based LoRa module), you can adapt the configuration to your needs by updating the `drivers/sx127x/include/sx127x_params.h` file.
+If you have other hardware (boards, Semtech based LoRa module), you can adapt the configuration to your needs by copying an adapted version of `drivers/sx127x/include/sx127x_params.h` file to you application directory.

 By default the application builds the SX1276 version of the driver.
 If you want to use this application with a SX1272 module, set the variable `DRIVER` in